Emil Salomonsson

-Karl Emil Salomonsson (born 28 April 1989) is a Swedish professional footballer who plays for Allsvenskan club IFK Göteborg as a right back.
+Karl Emil Salomonsson (born 28 April 1989) is a Swedish former professional footballer who played as a right-back.

 Career

 Early career

 Starting his career in Ekets GoIF, he then moved to Ängelholms FF in 2004.
 During the 2006 season in Division 1 he gained the interest from three clubs in Allsvenskan, IFK Göteborg, Helsingborgs IF and Halmstads BK, he went on trial with all three and eventually signed for Halmstads BK, however he was directly loaned back to Ängelholms FF where he would stay until 1 July, he could then return to Halmstads BK, but Halmstad let him stay for the rest of the season.
 The main part of the 2009 season he was used as a right wing defender, however in the game against Kalmar FF on 9 August he played as forward.

 IFK Göteborg

 On 30 August 2011, it was confirmed that Salomonsson had signed for Allsvenskan rivals IFK Göteborg.
 During his first time in IFK Göteborg, he played a small role and acted as back-up for Adam Johansson.
 However, when Johansson left the club, he became the first-choice right back and in the 2012 season he played 27 matches when IFK finished in 7th place.
 Before the start of the 2013, he wasn't the first-choice anymore with the comeback of Adam Johansson, the arrival of Ludwig Augustinsson and Mikael Dyrestam already being in the squad.
 However, because of injuries, he played 28 matches that season, most of them as defender, but some as a right winger.
 In the 2014 season, he once again started the season as the second-choice, but in the summer the reclaimed his place in the starting-eleven and he was a big contributor to IFK once again qualified for UEFA Europa League qualification.
 On 30 September 2014, he signed a new contract, keeping him at the club until the end of the 2018 season.